opper-ai/opper-cookbook/README.md

 ## Going deeper

-- Our blog contains technical deep dives
+- Our [blog](https://opper.ai/blog) contains technical deep dives
-- Our docs contain a lot of examples and further explanations about our concepts
+- Our [documentation](https://docs.opper.ai/) contains a lot of examples and further explanations about our concepts.